 I am a syntactician and a semanticist.
 I am also a fieldworker.
 The big questions that interest me concern cross-linguistic variation: How much variation is there in syntax?
 How much is there in semantics?
-How can we tell syntactic and semantic variation apart?
+What sorts of abstract universals can be found in the midst of this variation, and what types of theoretical tools are most useful in modeling them?

-My research on these questions largely draws from findings in the syntax and semantics of Nez Perce, a Sahaptian language of the Columbia River Plateau.
-Some of the particular topics I have worked on recently are
+Much of my work prior to the pandemic drew on findings in the syntax and semantics of Nez Perce, a Sahaptian language of the Columbia River Plateau.
+Some of the particular topics I worked on in collaboration with Nez Perce speakers are

 Dwinelle 1223, UC Berkeley, Berkeley CA 94720